otommod/mapdoc.vim/README.md

 This plugin is mostly an amalgamation of all of them.
 However, the main inspiration has been [vim-leader-guide].

+It's main limitation, compared to the original so to speak, is the fact that it only works for normal mode mappings.
+I don't care enough to add support for visual mode ones.
+Still, it's on the TODO list.

 There's not much that I can say.
 I wrote this mostly for myself.
 Still, if you use this and find some bug, or want some feature open an Issue.
 I'll probably fix/implement it.